Skip to main content

 "My mom will talk to Badi Mausi if you want…"

-"No that's not needed.
-Let me know the date and I will see what I can do."
+"No, that's not needed.
+Let me know the date, and I will see what I can do."
 She said politely.

 She sat down at work and couldn't concentrate.
-She felt like she had deceived Pratap today.
+She felt like she had deceived Pratap that day.
 In some way or the other, talking about their private life behind his back, even if it's about the lack of it, to a professional seemed like a violation of trust.
 There was nobody she could talk to about it.
 Nobody who would understand her justification for staying out of trouble with Jaivanta would mean lying to Pratap.
-Right now she was willing to choose that for her peace of mind.
+Right now, she was willing to choose that for her peace of mind.
 She knew Pratap would react if he learnt about his mother's intrusions.
 He would shout and accuse and disrupt the peace of the house.
 She would furthermore lose the little connection she made with Jaivanta.
 She couldn't get the two years' time out of her head.

 Jaivanta was waiting for them.
-In her nightgown perhaps made of the finest silk Ajabdeh had seen, she removed her reading glasses and looked up at her son.
+In her nightgown, perhaps made of the finest silk Ajabdeh had seen, she removed her reading glasses and looked up at her son.

 "Did you just come from your office?"
 She gave him a disapproving glance.

 "Oh yes."
-Jaivanta looked past him at Ajabdeh which made her heart skip a beat.
+Jaivanta looked past him at Ajabdeh, which made her heart skip a beat.
 "Do sit down."

 "No, we are fine."
-He spoke "Tell me.
+He spoke, "Tell me.
 Is everything okay?"

 "Everything is just fine."
-She nodded "Your Mausi called me to inform me that Nandini is expecting a child."
-She said almost disgusted "Now god knows whose."
+She nodded, "Your Mausi called me to inform me that Nandini is expecting a child."
+She said, almost disgusted, "Now god knows whose."

 Pratap looked a bit disappointed at his mother's choice of words.

 "It's her professional matter and choice, what she wants to do."
-Ajabdeh was glad that he spoke for her though she didn't approve of his tone.
+Ajabdeh was glad that he spoke for her, though she didn't approve of his tone.

 "This is a family matter.
 That's my sister.
 She can't refuse…"